jedwards1211/meteor-webpack-react/README.md

 ## How it works

-The `dev`, `prod`, and `build` scripts will run Webpack, and symbolically link the generated bundles into the `meteor_core` directory.
+The `dev.js`, `prod.js`, and `deploy.js` scripts will run Webpack, and symbolically link the generated bundles into the `meteor_core` directory.

 In prod mode, `meteor_core` gets the webpack client and server bundles via the soft links `meteor_core/client/client.bundle.js` and `meteor_core/server/server.bundle.js`.
 Two instances of `webpack --watch` are running, one to make the client bundle and one to make the server bundle.